charmychancey/MazeRush/ProjectDocumentation.md

 (Main-Role: Donald Lieu)

 *Standard Physics Movement* - Our game uses the standard Unity physics model for movement.
 We apply forces to the player while input is being recieved and allow the physics system to control the release period of our movement curve.
 We shortened the "release" period of the movement curve to make the controls feel more crisp by adjusting the drag field of the rigidbody.
-At the same time, the "release" period is still long enough so that it feels like the character has some weight behind them without sliding around.
+At the same time, the "release" period is still long enough so that it feels like the character has some weight behind them without sliding around. [movement script](https://github.com/charmychancey/MazeRush/blob/1f19f84134bd99e4587d8c9f43490f60e696a70a/MazeRush/Assets/Scripts/MovePlayer.cs)

 ## Animation and Visuals